ori-frenkel/CommuniDog/README.md

 All the users must be approved by the community center for foster dogs.

 ## Notes for open-source contributers:
-* This project is under the ???MIT License???
+* This project is under the MIT License
 * The app is written in Android Studio using Java - Supported from API level 16 and more.
 * We are using Firebase platform to restore all relevant data about users and app data.
-* The map service is...
+* The map service is Open-Street Map Package
-* The tests service...
 * The app requires an internet connection to work properly and it is recommended to activate GPS connection as well.
 * every change in the code, requires a proper and well documented pull request.